Accurx/reliable-downloader/README.md

 Stumbled upon this repo?
 [Find out more about Accurx](https://www.accurx.com/careers)

-The purpose of this exercise is for us to learn about how you analyse requirements, solve problems, use language features appropriately, structure code and verify your solution works correctly.
+The purpose of this exercise is for us to learn about how you analyse requirements, solve problems, use language features appropriately, structure code, and verify your solution works correctly.
 These are the main factors we take into account when assessing your solution.

 Feel free to spend as much or as little on the exercise as you like, we recommend 2-3 hours.
 Just let us know in your answers how much time you had available and what you would do with more time, we'll take that into account when assessing your solution.